AkshatSharma1/AlgoSphere-Frontend/README.md

 # AlgoCode

-### A platform where you can code and practise for your interviews!
+### A platform where you can code and practice for your interviews!